karlkfi/kpt-config-sync/docs/user/installation.md

 $ kubectl apply -f nomos-operator.yaml
 ```

-You can verify that the Nomos Operator was deployed correctly
+You can verify that the Nomos Operator was deployed correctly:

 ```console
 $ kubectl -n kube-system get pods | grep nomos nomos-operator-6f988f5fdd-4r7tr 1/1 Running 0 26s
 ```

-and that the nomos-system namespace was created
+and that the nomos-system namespace was created:

 ```console
 $ kubectl get ns | grep nomos